supermanaaaa/HarmonyOS-Next-Knowledge-Base/HarmonyOSNextKnowledgeLearning/HarmonyOS CangJie/Performance First Compilation Optimizations and Runtime Innovations in HarmonyOS 5's Cangjie Language.md

 Performance has always been a critical metric for system-level application developers.
 In a system like HarmonyOS 5, which emphasizes multi-device collaboration, edge-cloud coordination, and needs to adapt to resource-sensitive environments, every CPU cycle and megabyte of memory matters.

 To address these challenges, the Cangjie language has integrated performance optimizations into its entire design from the ground up.
-Every **环节 (link)** from the compiler to the runtime has been carefully crafted to pursue excellent execution efficiency while maintaining a good development experience.
-Below, **结合 (combining)** practical experience, I'll take you through Cangjie's innovative approaches and real-world results in compilation optimizations and runtime design.
+Every link from the compiler to the runtime has been carefully crafted to pursue excellent execution efficiency while maintaining a good development experience.
+Below, combining practical experience, I'll take you through Cangjie's innovative approaches and real-world results in compilation optimizations and runtime design.

 ## Cangjie Compiler Optimization System: Full-Stack Acceleration for Ultimate Performance